Grassroots Traveller CEO Hafsa Mbamba discusses sustainable tourism opportunities in Zanzibar in light of a promotional push by authorities

 Authorities of the Zanzibar Archipelago in Tanzania have launched an initiative to promote sustainable tourism in the semi-autonomous region, supported by a broad coalition of the various stakeholders from across the sustainable travel industry involved in the islands.

 Hafsa Mbamba, CEO of Grassroots Traveller, a destination management company, is such a stakeholder and has launched travel itineraries incorporating offerings from eco-tourism and volunteer programmes to visits to community based non-profit organisations.
+There is no denying that some have turned these efforts into money-making machines, but we focus on a low volume, but high impact methodology.

 She told Grassroots Traveller: “We hope to strategically position Zanzibar as a value-added beach destination, showcasing its people and both its cultural and natural heritage.